 Action Description Install the product and configure the cluster on the secondary site Verify the sof tware and hardware prerequisites Set up the network and storage Install the product Configure the cluster at the secondary site Ensure that you select the GCO option to configure the Global Cluster Option resource for the cluster Warning: Ensure that the name you assign to the secondary site cluster is different from the name assigned to the primary site cluster.
 Configure disk groups and volumes.
 Verify that SQL Server has been configured for high availability at the primary site Verify that SQL Server has been configured for high availability at the primary site and that the service groups are online.
-See "Verifying your primary site configuration" on page 240.
-Set up the replication prerequisites Ensure that Volume Replicator replication prerequisites are met Configure the VxSAS service for Volume Replicator, specifying the cluster nodes at both primary and secondary sites See "Setting up security for Volume Replicator" on page 181.
-(Secure cluster only) Assign user privileges For a secure cluster only, assign user privileges.
+See "Verifying your primary site configuration" on page 240 Set up the replication prerequisites Ensure that Volume Replicator replication prerequisites are met Configure the VxSAS service for Volume Replicator, specifying the cluster nodes at both primary and secondary sites See "Setting up security for Volume Replicator" on page 181 (Secure cluster only) Assign user privileges For a secure cluster only, assign user privileges.
 See "Assigning user privileges (secure clusters only)" on page 247.
-Install and configure SQL Server on the first cluster node Ensure that the disk group and volumes for the system database are mounted on the first node Follow the pre-installation, installation, and post-installation procedures for the first node on the secondary site See "About installing SQL Server on the first system" on page 134.
+Install and configure SQL Server on the first cluster node Ensure that the disk group and volumes for the system database are mounted on the first node Follow the pre-installation, installation, and post-installation procedures for the first node on the secondary site Configure the SQL Server service group for VCS (secondary site) Configure the application service group manually using the Cluster Manager (Java Console) Ensure that the name of the service group is the same as that on the primary site See "Configuring the SQL Server service group in a non-shared storage environment" on page 266.